Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (d) the date construction will begin or began, as applicable, and the date construction will be completed or was completed, as applicable.

-(3) A notice under subsection (1) to a local Indigenous nation must be provided in the form and manner that are identified for the nation in a manner specified by the commission, if a manner is specified.
+(3) A notice under subsection (1) to a local Indigenous nation must be provided in the form and manner that are identified for the nation in a manner specified by the regulator, if a manner is specified.

 Part 3 — Construction and Maintenance